 Kristine Zeigler, Writing Ranger and co-founder of New Nature Writers, is a third-generation Californian.
 Zeigler’s most recent book, Cover This Country Like Snow and Other Stories is a collection of ten stories set before, during and after the water wars between the city of Los Angeles and the small hamlets in the rural communities of the Eastern Sierra Nevada Mountains.
 Her previous publication credits include Forge Journal, The Bark, The Peregrine, Charles River Review, Menda City Review, Ignation Literary Magazine, Barely South Review and The Saint Anne’s Review.
 Zeigler previously reported on energy and toxic waste laws and regulations in Washington, D.C.
 For the past 21 years, Zeigler has been an environmental non-profit leader focused on preserving nature with, and for, people.
 Zeigler was awarded a residency at the HJ Andrews Experimental Forest as part of an Oregon State University program to promote understanding of humanity’s role in nature.
 She serves as a member of the Board of Directors for the Mono Lake Committee and blogs about natural and cultural history at owensrivergirl.
-Zeigler lives in the San Francisco Bay Area with her husband Joe and rescue dog Connor and holds a private pilot’s license.
+Zeigler lives in the San Francisco Bay Area with her husband Joe and holds a private pilot’s license.

 Writers’ general statements: